thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 Notice that the first parameter of the `heroku create` command will be the name that Heroku will use as a subdomain to serve your site.
 So in this case it's `http://demo-clog-website.herokuapp.com`.

-This will also add a new git remote called `heroku` to your repository.
+This will also add a new Git remote called `heroku` to your repository.
 Deploying the site is as simple as running `git push heroku master`.

 ![Heroku Rejected Buildpack](/assets/heroku_rejected.png)